 I suspect the fridge has been running way hot for quite a while.
 I recall during the February repair that the fan was turning very slowly or would only turn if I gave it a good spin by hand.
 I fixed that, too (see below).

 For the icemaker tube leak, I decided to replace the bottom foot or so that gets hot with copper tubing.
 Unfortunately, both the 1/4″ IPT male threads on the plastic solenoid valve and its mating compression nut are plastic, and I’m not comfortable trying to get enough compression to seal copper.
 So I used a short run of new poly tubing from the valve to a compression union on the copper.
 That 3″ piece is essentially straight, with the U bend where the failures have all occurred made in copper.
 I’m hoping the reduced bending stress on that little piece of poly will let it survive for many more years.
 We’ll see.
+Here’s the whole copper part of the new icemaker run.

 Cleaning the fan motor